giellalt/lang-sme/sme.md

 <small>This (part of) documentation was generated from [src/fst/stems/conjunctions.lexc](https://github.com/giellalt/lang-sme/blob/main/src/fst/stems/conjunctions.lexc)</small>

+---

----Divvun & Giellatekno - open source grammars for Sámi and other languages
+Divvun & Giellatekno - open source grammars for Sámi and other languages

 The lexicon K_only is for paths not going to  the K-less ENDLEX